ClaraUktar/hpi-ii-project-2022/README.md

 topic.
 After that, it increments the `rb_id` value and sends another GET request.
 This process continues until the end of the announcements is reached, and the crawler will stop automatically.

+### SQLite Dump Crawler

+The SQLite dump crawler fetches HRB data from a SQLite db file and produces the entries to the `announcements` topic in Kafka.

 ### announcements topic

 The `announcements` holds all the events (announcements) produced by the `rb_crawler`.
 Each message in a Kafka topic